 The Estrella Amazonica is a modern yet classically designed Amazon Riverboat specializing in epic 8-day voyages deep into Pacaya-Samiria Reserve.
-Amenities include private balconies, fitness and lecture rooms, kayaks and the largest observation deck in the Amazon.
-She has interconnecting cabins ideal for families, and for solo travelers has a special single cabin with no single supplement.
+She has private balconies, fitness and lecture rooms, kayaks and boasts the largest observation deck in the Amazon!
+She also has interconnecting cabins, ideal for families.

 Arapaima ~ Comfort Class

 The sleek, 26-passenger Arapaima is available for charter, offering fantastic itineraries voyaging deep into the protected jungles of Peru, including the wildlife-rich Pacaya-Samiria National Reserve.
 Amenities include a spacious observation deck, bar and seating area on upper deck; and cabins that are air-conditioned and with hot water in their private bathrooms.

 Queen Violeta ~ Comfort Class